- Uses & Benefits

-- How Do AAS Affect the Brain?
+- Affect the Brain

-- AAS and Mental Health
+- Affect Mental Health

 Anabolic-androgenic steroids (AAS) are synthetically produced variants of the naturally occurring male sex hormone testosterone.
 "Anabolic" refers to muscle-building, and "androgenic" refers to increased male sexual characteristics.
 "Steroids" refers to the class of drugs.
-These drugs can be legally prescribed to treat conditions resulting from steroid hormone deficiency, such as delayed puberty, as well as diseases that result in loss of lean muscle mass, such as cancer and AIDS.
+These drugs can be legally prescribed to treat conditions resulting from the steroid hormone deficiency, such as delayed puberty, as well as diseases that result in loss of lean muscle mass, such as cancer and AIDS.

 How Are AAS Abused?

 Some people, both athletes, and nonathletes, abuse AAS in an attempt to enhance performance and/or improve physical appearance.
 AAS are taken orally or injected, typically in cycles rather than continuously.
 "Cycling" refers to a pattern of use in which steroids are taken for periods of weeks or months, after which use is stopped for a period of time and then restarted.
 Commons patterns for misusing steroids include:

 - cycling - taking multiple doses for a period of time, stopping for a time, and then restarting

 - stacking - combining two or more different steroids and mixing oral and/or injectable types